wso2-incubator/iot-server-appliances/Arduino Robot/Setup-Readme.txt

 Follow the instruction on readme.xml

 Setup AS
-deploay the war file on Application Server
+Deploay the war file on Application Server